echogarden-project/echogarden/README.md

 GNU General Public License v3

-Licenses for components, models and other dependencies are detailed at [this page](docs/Licenses.md).
+Licenses for components, models and other dependencies are detailed on [this page](docs/Licenses.md).